tomeichlersmith/denv/docs/src/getting_started.md

     should work.
 Legacy installations of singularity (i.e. versions older than 3.8.7) _should_ function with `denv` (down to version 3.6); however, `denv` only tests version 3.8.7.

-[^1]: These groups actually go beyond mere user base. podman grew out of a desire for a under-the-hood redesign of docker that is focused on being a drop-in replacement for docker.
-Even more special, apptainer and singularityCE used to be the same project singularity before apptainer joined the Linux Foundation and Sylabs continued work on its fork of singularity now labeled singularityCE.
-So these two groupings also share tight similarities in their command line interface making them natural groupings for denv.

-`denv` supports non-Linux operating systems indirectly through Window's Subsystem for Linux (WSL) on Windows and through Linux Virtual Machines on MacOS. `denv` is limited to non-ID-necessary processes on MacOS.
+`denv` supports non-Linux operating systems indirectly through Window's Subsystem for Linux (WSL) on Windows and through Linux Virtual Machines on MacOS (spawned by Docker on Mac or Lima).
+`denv` is limited to non-ID-necessary processes on MacOS.
 Read through the [Sidebar on Operating Systems](os-sidebar.md) if you want to learn more.
 If you wish to use graphical applications from within a denv on Windows or MacOS, you will likely need to install an X server (VcXSrv on Windows and XQuartz on MacOS are common options).

 ## Installation